 (b) if the licence has retention status, by a further period or periods of 4 years.

-(1b) An application for the extension of the term of a prospecting licence under subsection (1a) (an “extension application”) shall be made within the prescribed time and in the prescribed manner.
+(1b) An application for the extension of the term of a prospecting licence under subsection (1a) (an extension application) shall be made within the prescribed time and in the prescribed manner.

 (1c) If an extension application is made in respect of a prospecting licence and the term of the licence would but for this subsection expire, the licence continues in force in respect of the land the subject of the extension application until the application is determined.